taosdata/TDengine/docs/en/08-operation/14-user.md

 The related parameters are described as follows.

 - resources: The databases or tables that can be accessed.
-The part before the dot is the database name, and the part after the dot is the table name. `dbname.tbname` means the table `tbname` in the database `dbname` must be a regular table or a supertable. `dbname.*` means all tables in the database `dbname`. `*.*` means all tables in all databases.
+The part before the dot is the database name, and the part after the dot is the table name. `dbname.tbname` means the table `tbname` in the database `dbname` must be a basic table or a supertable. `dbname.*` means all tables in the database `dbname`. `*.*` means all tables in all databases.
 - tag_filter: Filtering conditions for supertables.

-The above SQL can grant access to a single database, all databases, a regular table or supertable under a database, or all child tables of a supertable that meet the filtering conditions using a combination of `dbname.tbname` and the `with` clause.
+The above SQL can grant access to a single database, all databases, a basic table or supertable under a database, or all subtables of a supertable that meet the filtering conditions using a combination of `dbname.tbname` and the `with` clause.
 The following SQL grants read permission for the database `power` to the user `test`.

 ```sql